 "Puberty syndrome – Abnormal experiences rumored on the internet to be caused by sensitivity and instability during adolescence.
 This year, Sakuta Azusagawa, a second-year student at a high school near Enoshima, meets several girls that are experiencing this “puberty syndrome.”
 For instance, he meets a wild bunny girl in the library.
 She turns out to be an actress on hiatus, Mai Sakurajima, who is also his senior at the school.
 For some reason, no one else can see this enchanting girl.
 How did she become invisible…?

 I feel I need to explain what Adolescent Syndrome is first before I can share how I feel about this show.
 Adolescent Syndrome is pretty much a visual representation of somebody's inner struggles but packaged as a supernatural experience.
-The main protagonist, Sakuta, lives with his younger sister, Kaede, who is also struggling with her own Adolescent Syndrome.
-Kaede and Sakuta's parents struggled with their daughter's Adolescent Syndrome and left her in the main protagonists care.
-Kaede acts younger than she really is and she also doesn't leave the house, relying heavily on her brother.
-We're introduced to quite a few girls in the first season, all with their own Adolescent Syndrome and Sakuta tries to offer his support to all of them which really puts him in an awkward situation.
+The main protagonist, Sakuta, takes care of his younger sister, Kaede, because their parents were really struggling with their daughters' Adolescent Syndrome.
+Kaede acts much younger than she really is, resulting in her never leaving the house.
+Sakuta is a rather goofy but also a really caring guy who tries to support a few girls who are all struggling with their own unique Adolescent Syndrome.
+It will result in a lot of awkward situations since Sakuta doesn't take no for an answer.
 The show does a good job of visually describing what the inner struggles are and I'm sure that most people who watch the show will find something they can relate to.
-Sakuta is an extremely goofy but caring guy who doesn't take no for an answer.
-The awkward situations mentioned above result in some amazing banter between Sakuta and Mai, the first girl Sakuta tries to help.
+The awkward situations mentioned above result in some amazing banter between Sakuta and Mai, the first girl Sakuta tries to offer a helping hand.
+Their chemistry is absolutely amazing.
 The show has been compared a lot to the Monogatari series and I feel that the Monogatari series is one of the shows that can be hard to recommend due to the show crossing certain lines which is something this show doesn't do.
 It puts this show in a spot where it's enjoyable, easy to recommend to others, and it acts as a stepping stone to other shows of its genre.
 The only downside of the show is that we get introduced to a bunch of interesting characters who make only small cameos after their arch is over.
 The art direction is gorgeous and I think they made a really smart choice by using an actual city for its world design.

 This review is only up to the latest episode which is episode 6.
 I am really in love with this anime.
 This anime is 2nd on my favorite animes right now and number 1 is That Time I Got Reincarnated As a Slime which is hard to beat since it is so good.
 What I wanted to talk about is how I think this anime is super unique since their are so many plot twists in most episide.
 For example episode 6 how Shoko Makinohara shows up at the end.
 Always leaving us in suspense for the next episode to see what is going to happen next.
 I really enjoy how they 2 main leads Mai and Sakuta interact with eachother.
 I love how they both have very unique personalitities and how they always "clash" with eachother.
 Just right now I am finding this anime to be very good and I can't wait for the weeks to come for more episodes.